wavefrontHQ/observability-for-kubernetes/docs/collector/openshift-operator.md

 ```

 ### Option 1.
-Using external Wavefront proxy
+Using external Wavefront Proxy

-* Uncomment the property `collector.proxyAddress` and provide the external Wavefront proxy IP address with port and set `proxy.enabled: false` in `wavefront-collector-operator_v1beta1_cr.yaml`.
+* Uncomment the property `collector.proxyAddress` and provide the external Wavefront Proxy IP address with port and set `proxy.enabled: false` in `wavefront-collector-operator_v1beta1_cr.yaml`.

 ### Option 2.
-Using internal Wavefront proxy
+Using internal Wavefront Proxy

 * Create a file `pvc.yaml` with below content and replace `<storage_class_name>` with available storage class in the cluster.